gustycooper/gustycooper.github.io/mydoc/mydoc_0_about_gusty.md

   * Programming.

-* The following is a photo of Gusty eating a Philly Cheestake in downtown Philiadelphia.
+* The following is a photo of Gusty eating a Philly Cheesesteak in downtown Philiadelphia.

 ![Gusty](../images/gusty.jpg "Gusty")